 As long as I can remember I have been fascinated with the night sky.
 The stars and planets elicited many hours of viewing and study, even as a very young boy.
 My first telescope was a Tasco 50mm spotting scope on a tabletop mount that I received around age 8.
 I soon learned that it was not easy to use the 50x of the scope while balancing on a TV tray!
 Even then many a night was filled with looking at the sky.
 In fact, since I was an asthmatic and was often sick, the 50 mm was used many a night indoors looking out through the windows.
 Not a good view but a view none the less!

-Aperture fever took hold and a campaign was begun to get my parents to buy me a larger scope.
+Aperture fever took hold after the 50mm and a campaign was begun to get my parents to buy me a larger scope.
 A 3″ Newtonian was just the ticket.
 The Sears Catalog soon began to open to the telescope page all by itself since I spent so much time looking at the ads!
 The 3″ arrived in my life on Christmas morning and soon the new size was paying dividends.
-The Andromeda galaxy, M 42 the great nebula and all of the planets except Pluto were sought after and examined.
-(I looked for Pluto for many hours but a 3″ Newt is just not enough scope to do the job from a back yard in Scottsdale, AZ!)
+The Andromeda galaxy, M 42 (the great nebula) and all of the planets except Pluto were sought after and examined.
+(I looked for Pluto for many hours but a 3″ Newt was not enough scope to do the job from a backyard in Scottsdale, AZ!)
 Eventually I broke the mirror while cleaning it and another campaign for a telescope was begun.

 Mars was soon at opposition.
 Wow, what a view!
 I could see Srytis Major and the polar caps.
 Once, I even believed that I saw Lowell’s canals!
 I kept a very complete observing notebook like my hero Clyde Tombaugh did in the book ‘The Search for Planet X” by Tony Simon .
 After filling it’s pages, the notebook was sent to Lowell Observatory for their perusal just like Tombaugh did.
 Lowell Observatory’s response was very cordial and the notebook was sent back, but no job offers ensued!
 After reading many books referring to doing science by observing and reporting variable stars, I decided this was my way into real science.
 So I sent off for my first variable star charts from the American Association of Variable Star Observers.
 With eager anticipation I checked the mailbox every day waiting for the intro package.
 It finally came and I could not wait for night to come.
 After 2-3 hours I could not find a single variable.
 This experience was repeated over the next 2 weeks and I finally gave up!
 Since I was the only one that I knew about that had an interest in stars, much less variable stars, I was doomed to failure due to ignorance.
 Remember this was pre-internet days so getting info on club meetings was not as easy as it is now!
 It was not until many years later that I was to actually find and record a variable star.